 Strengthening of all the musculature of the affected lower extremity may help take pressure off the kneecap.

 This exercise is done lying on your back.
 The unaffected knee is bent to stabilize the back.
 The affected leg is kept straight by contracting the quadriceps with the toes facing the ceiling, and raised to the level of the bent knee, approximately 30 degrees, held for a count of one then back down to the table.
 This is done for 3 sets of 15 repetitions.
-See demonstration at fig.1.
+See demonstration in Figure 1.

 Lay on your side with the affected leg facing the ceiling.
 The bottom leg is bent and the top leg is kept straight.
 Keeping the leg straight, bring your foot towards the ceiling, hold for a count of one, then return the foot to the table.

 It is important that your body is straight and not bent at the hip.
 Do not allow your body to roll towards the stomach or back when doing this exercise.
 This exercise is done for 3 sets of 15 repetitions.
-See demonstration at fig.2.
+See Figure 2.

 Laying on your side again, this time your affected leg is on the bottom.
 The opposite or top leg is bent and can be kept behind or brought in front of the straight leg.

 The bottom leg is kept straight and is raised, held for a count of one, and then returned to the table.
 This is done for 3 sets of 15 repetitions.
-See demonstration at fig.3.
+See Figure 3.

 Sitting at the edge of a table or a chair with the back straight and keeping the knee flexed, bring the affected knee to the ceiling.
 Hold the leg in this position for a count of one then return to the starting position.
 The hands may used for support on the surface.

 Do not lean forward or backward when doing this exercise.
 This exercise is done for 3 sets of 15 repetitions.
-See demonstration at fig. 4.
+See Figure 4.

 Excessive tightness above or below the kneecap may cause increased stress around and under the patella by not allowing normal movement.